biopet/biopet/docs/pipelines/shiva.md

 java -jar </path/to/biopet.jar> pipeline shivavariantcalling -config MySettings.json -run
 ~~~

-To perform a dry run simply remove `-run` from the commandline call.
+A dry run can be performed by simply removing the `-run` flag from the command line call.

 ----

-## Variantcaller
+## Variant caller
-At this moment the following variantcallers modes can be used
+At this moment the following variant callers can be used

+`TODO: explain them briefly`

 * haplotypecaller
 * haplotypecaller_gvcf